-To effectively understand the electronic space, EW operators and spectrum analysts must strategically establish baselines by optimally positioning RF sensors.
+To effectively understand the electromagnetic spectrum, spectrum managers and regulators must strategically establish baselines by optimally positioning RF sensors.
 RFeye Site simulated Nodes and transmitters allow users to consider how issues such as line-of-site, the curvature of the earth, multipath from natural and artificial obstacles, Fresnel Zones, and free space path loss affect RF signal propagation.